 This three-page resume is hard to beat.

-It simply has it all — a powerful personal statement, extensive work experience with a numbered list of key responsibilities, honestly assessed programming and language skills, certifications with a date of completion.
+It has all the components of a successful resume — a powerful personal statement, extensive work experience with a numbered list of key responsibilities, honestly assessed programming and language skills, certifications with a date of completion.

-Although they are usually provided “upon request”, it’s good to prepare and obtain your professional references in advance.
+Although they're usually provided “upon request”, it’s good to prepare and obtain your professional references in advance.
 Try to get at least two of them — one by an academic referee and the other from one of your former employers.

 9. Amazon: Systems Administrator Resume Example

 Remember that whatever your profile statement says needs to go hand in hand with the rest of your resume.
-If you choose to make any claims about your personality, make sure they are backed up by your actions.
+If you choose to make any claims about your personality, make sure they're backed up by your actions.

 Caroline’s motto “if I don’t know something I will learn it” is a very fitting description of her steep career trajectory.
 Starting off as an intern, Carolina worked as a junior employee only to become a system administrator a few months later.
 And all of that during her studies!